 It is also recommended to bring a pair of thermal socks which are super warm and have flat seams.

 If you are hiring a guided tour with porters who will be sharing your load then you should bring with you an 80-90L duffle bag.
 These bags, made of waterproof laminate material which have strong and sturdy zippers.
-And also have shoulder straps which make easy to carry.
+And also have shoulder straps that make it easy to carry.

 If you are trekking independently or without a porter then you will need to take a 45-65L backpack.
-A top opening mountaineers rucksack style is best.
+A top opening mountaineer rucksack style is best.